RedLanternTech/RLT_TechBook/AddMintThemetoEndeavourOS.md

 One Command To Run

-`sudo yay -S mint-themes-legacy mint-y-icons mint-x-icons mint-sounds`
+`yay -S mint-themes-legacy mint-y-icons mint-x-icons mint-sounds`

-Thats it,
+That's it